wjakob/nanobind/docs/ndarray.rst

 The above example binding returns a *new* memory region that should be deleted when it is no longer in use.
-This is done by creating a :cpp:class:`nb::capsule`, an opaque pointer with a destructor callback that runs at this point and takes care of cleaning things up.
+This is done by creating a :cpp:class:`nb::capsule <capsule>`, an opaque pointer with a destructor callback that runs at this point and takes care of cleaning things up.

 If there is already an existing Python object, whose existence guarantees that